Get Together Girls (2012)

 For this documentary, the director Vanessa Crocini spent a month at Anita's Home (March/April 2011) following the girls of GtoG in their work schedule and in their daily activities to see how their lives have changed and what their approach to the job is.
 The camera has captured the connection between the girls and Grace and her capacity to associate with them like a mother/sister, as she is a strong pillar in their lives.

-This three-day conference will kick off with a pre-conference event on Thursday, April 16 and continue on Friday, April 17 with simultaneous panel sessions conducted throughout the day and including the keynote speaker.
-Saturday, April 18 will continue the discussion with special guest panels, concluded by a final group workshop.
+This three-day conference will kick off with a pre-conference event on Thursday, April 14 and continue on Friday, April 15 with simultaneous panel sessions conducted throughout the day and including the keynote

 Our annual conference provides a multitude of educational offerings for professionals at all levels of experience and specialty.